Immigration to Canada: Immigration rate

-Canada's level of immigration peaked in 1993 in the last year of the Progressive Conservative government and was maintained by the Liberal Party of Canada.
+Canada's level of immigration peaked in 1993, the last year of the Progressive Conservative government, and was maintained by the Liberal Party of Canada.
 Ambitious targets of an annual 1% per capita immigration rate were hampered by financial constraints.
 The Liberals committed to raising actual immigration levels further in 2005.

 As Canadian political parties have been cautious about criticizing high levels of immigration, immigration levels to Canada (approx. 0.7% per year) are considerably higher per capita than to the United States (approx. 0.3% per year).

-Furthermore, much of the immigration to the US is from Latin America and relatively less from Asia, though admitting about twice as many immigrants from Asian countries (e.g. China, India, the Philippines, and Pakistan) as Canada.
-As such, the Hispanic/Latin American population makes up the largest minority group in the United States, whereas such is true for the Asian population in Canada.
+Furthermore, much of the immigration to the US is from Latin America and relatively less from Asia, though admitting about twice as many immigrants from Asian countries (e.g., China, India, the Philippines, and Pakistan) as Canada.
+As such, the Hispanic/Latin American population is the largest minority group in the United States, whereas the Asian population is the largest minority group in Canada.